ronald808/ronald808.github.io/_posts/2014-06-07-gpu-mosaic.md

 ![]( /assets/images/multi-frame-stacked.png )

-To optimize the rasterization process, we batch multiple frames together to render them at once.
-Using the same degenerated-triangles technique, we connect the meshes together and render them efficiently in a single draw-call per batch.
-We pack sensor data for the batch into a single texture and compute texture coordinates accordingly.
-Finally, we group per-frame info (sensor position, heading, arc, etc) into a float texture for vertex displacement computation in the shader.
+To optimize the rasterization process, we group multiple frames together to render them at once.
+Using the same degenerated-triangle technique as described above, we connect the grouped meshes together and render them efficiently in a single draw-call.
+We pack sensor data for the grouped framed into a single texture and compute texture coordinates accordingly.
+Finally, we also group per-frame info (sensor position, heading, arc, etc) into a float texture for vertex displacement computation in the shader.
 This saves video memory since we do not have to repeat these meta-data per vertex.

 ####Beam Mapping with 1-D Texture (Pixel Shader)####

-Unfortunately, some FLS do not create equi-angular beams (i.e.beam spacing is not constant across the arc) so linear texture-mapping would not be map samples correctly.
-Here too, the GPU can help and provide an efficient solution: we could use a 1-D texture to implement the beam-mapping function: u<sub>actual</sub> = F(u<sub>linear</sub>)
+Unfortunately, some FLS do not create equi-angular beams (i.e.beam spacing is not constant across the arc) so linear texture-mapping would not map samples correctly.
+Here too, the GPU can help and provide an efficient solution: we use a 1-D texture to implement the beam-mapping function: u<sub>actual</sub> = F(u<sub>linear</sub>)

 ![]( {{site.baseurl}}/assets/images/beam-angle-plot-small.png )